beau1399/porpus/README.md

 What we see here is the Reitit route definition for page http://localhost:3449/buttontest.
 Such routes consist of a vector containing a route string ("/buttontest") and then a hash map that establishes how the route should be handled.

+The outer hash map for the route ties keyword ":get" (the HTTP verb supported here) to a nested map.
+In this simple example, the nested map need only define a value for keyword ":handler", which is tasked with generating and returning yet another map that gives all of the data about the HTTP response.

-The first two key/value pairs are inherent to how one responds to a valid request for a Web page; the status to return is the integer value 200, and what's being sent in response is "text/html".
+The first two key/value pairs of this latest map are inherent to how one responds to a valid request for a Web page; the status to return is the integer value 200, and what's being sent in response is "text/html".

 After that, things get only marginally more complicated.
-There is the ":body" keyword, which tells Reitit that you're supplying the meat of the response you're wanting to serve up, followed by a call into [Hiccup](https://github.com/weavejester/hiccup) function "html5."
+The value attached to the ":body" keyword supplies the meat of the response you're wanting to serve up, which is all contained with a call into [Hiccup](https://github.com/weavejester/hiccup) function "html5."
 It should thus be no surprise that Hiccup is a library that generates HTML5 strings from Clojure vectors.

 The syntax of Hiccup is intuitive, and closely matches the syntax used by Reagent on the client side.
 The most basic example looks something like this: